 Full Blog Post ∼ My Son Sanctuary Temples

 The main complex of temples at My Son Sanctuary

-Entering a temple at My Son Sanctuary – Hoi An Vietnam
+My Son Sanctuary – Hoi An What To Do

 The best cure after a long day exploring the Old Town and My Son Sanctuary is to head down to Hoi An beach to cool off and enjoy the shade underneath the cluster of coconut palms that line the beachfront.